1935 Tour de France: Race overview

 In the first stage, Belgian Romain Maes was lucky as he passed a train crossing just before it closed, while the rest had to wait.
 Romain Maes was one minute ahead, and although he was chased, the others could not capture him.
 In the second stage, Romain Maes was less lucky, as several flat tires put him nine minutes behind the peloton.
 The Belgian team chased for 70 km to get him back with the rest.
 The stage was won by French sprinter Charles Pélissier.
 Romain Maes and Charles Pélissier were now ranked first and second, but nobody expected them to remain on top of the general classification.

 On the fourth stage, the French team performed poorly; the first French cyclist came in tenth place, and Romain Maes increased his leading margin to over five minutes.
 In the second part of the fifth stage, Romain Maes performed unexpectedly well, as he lost only 38 seconds to Magne, a time trial specialist.
 Magne was in second place in the general classification, about four minutes behind Romain Maes.

 The sixth stage, the first in the Alps, was perfect for a climber like Vietto, and he indeed took the victory solo.
 Magne was still about four minutes behind Romain Maes.
-In the seventh stage, Magne was hit by a car, and had to abandon the race.
+In the seventh stage, Magne was hit by a motorist, and had to abandon the race.
 Later in that stage, Spanish cyclist Francisco Cepeda died after he fell going down the Galibier.
 One of his tires peeled off his rim, causing him to crash at a high speed.
 Because Magne was out of the race, Vasco Bergamaschi became the new number two of the general classification, more than twelve minutes behind Romain Maes.
 In the ninth stage, Bergamaschi lost half an hour, and was out of contention for the victory.
 René Vietto won the stage, with Francesco Camusso a few seconds behind him.
 Romain Maes lost almost ten minutes, and Camusso jumped to second place in the general classification, three and a half minutes behind Romain Maes.